 Once you have your ingredients, it’s time to combine everything.
 Just add about 10 drops of oil to about two cups of salt and whatever other ingredients you want to include and stir, stir, stir.
 The longer you stir, the better the oils are infused into the salt.
 Then put everything in a clean, sterilized jar and seal it tight ready for use.

-If you want more recipes for bath bath salts, check out the Bath Salts Guide.
+If you want more recipes for bath bath salts, check out the Everyday Roots, an ebook with over 215 natural skin care recipes.
 Adding bath salts not only feel good, but will heal your skin of several ailments such as insect bites, minor rashes, and calluses on feet, as well as more serious skin conditions like athlete’s foot, eczema, and psoriasis.While making your own bath salts is a great way to relax yourself, smooth your skin and save money, you don’t have to save them all for yourself.
 Homemade bath salts make great gifts or can even be sold.
 Just put them into plain old mason jars and add a bit of flair with lace and give them to your friends, family, and co-workers.